Daily High to Daily Low: Is It Safe to Buy Costco Wholesale Corporation (COST)?

 COST’s Market Performance

-COST stocks went up by 7.97% for the week, with a monthly drop of -7.89% and a quarterly performance of 5.04%, while its annual performance rate touched 46.96%.
-The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 2.70% for Costco Wholesale Corporation.
-The simple moving average for the period of the last 20 days is 2.68% for COST stocks with a simple moving average of 14.59% for the last 200 days.
+COST stocks went up by 1.30% for the week, with a monthly jump of 1.93% and a quarterly performance of 3.96%, while its annual performance rate touched 48.50%.
+The volatility ratio for the week stands at 2.05% while the volatility levels for the past 30 days are set at 2.58% for Costco Wholesale Corporation.
+The simple moving average for the period of the last 20 days is 5.25% for COST stocks with a simple moving average of 15.15% for the last 200 days.

 Analysts’ Opinion of COST